 McConnell fires back at ‘Moscow Mitch’ attacks by Democrats

-Primed for Russia-related issues from his detractors at Kentucky's premier political event, Senate Majority Leader Mitch McConnell said Saturday it's fitting for local Democrats to wear "Moscow Mitch" shirts depicting the communist-era hammer and sickle.
+Primed for Russia-related attacks from his detractors at Kentucky's premier political event, Senate Majority Leader Mitch McConnell said Saturday it's fitting for Democrats to wear "Moscow Mitch" shirts depicting the communist-era hammer and sickle.

 After all, McConnell reasoned, Democrats are from the party pushing for the Green New Deal and Medicare for all.

-Democrats waved "Moscow Mitch" signs and broke into chants as they prepared to heckle the sixth term Republican Senator during the stump style speaking at the Fancy Farm picnic — the political event of the year in Kentucky.
-McConnell has come under attack for blocking election security legislation aimed at protecting the nation's political system against foreign attacks.
+Democrats broke into "Moscow Mitch" chants as they heckled the sixth-term Republican senator during the stump-style speaking at the Fancy Farm picnic.

+It's a yearly grilling endured by leaders from both parties in the summer heat in this tiny Kentucky town.
+But this year, the partisan cauldron came as McConnell has come under attack for blocking election security legislation aimed at protecting the nation's political system against foreign attacks.

-Earlier Saturday, McConnell fired back at his detractors during a Republican breakfast where he received a long ovation.
+McConnell was ready for the attacks, firing back at his detractors during a Republican breakfast where he received a long ovation.

 "It's appropriate to see a bunch of Democrats running around with communist flags on their shirts," the senator told reporters at the breakfast.
 "That ought to tell you something about where they want to take the country with the Green New Deal and Medicare for all.
 Their whole agenda would fundamentally change the country with something it's never been."